 Nathalie Miraval is a joint PhD student in Art History and African American Studies.
 Her research focuses on the role of enslaved and free Africans in shaping the religious visual cultures of early modern Latin America.
 She earned her BA in History of Art and Architecture with a secondary in Ethnicity, Migration and Rights from Harvard, where her senior thesis examined the visual conflation of indigenous and Catholic sacred spaces in Mexico, with a specific focus on the open chapel in Actopan, Hidalgo.
 She presented part of this work at the Frick Collection’s inaugural “Emerging Scholars” symposium in 2016.
 Prior to Yale, Nathalie served as Public Programming and Outreach Fellow at Dumbarton Oaks Research Library and Collection in Washington, DC, where she designed and implemented the institution’s first educational programs.

-Julia Monk is a Ph.D. student in the School of Forestry & Environmental Studies.
+Julia Monk is a Ph.D. student in the School of the Environment.
 Her research focuses on the role of predator-prey interactions in driving ecosystem processes.
 She is currently studying how pumas, condors, and vicuñas influence nutrient cycling and productivity in the high Andean deserts of northwestern Argentina.
 An Argentine-American herself, Julia is grateful that her fieldwork allows her to restock her yerba mate supply and catch up on fútbol.

-Margaret Oliver is currently a Masters of Environmental Management Candidate at the Yale School of Forestry and Environmental Studies where she specializes in water resource management and policy.
+Margaret Oliver is currently a Masters of Environmental Management Candidate at the Yale School of the Environment where she specializes in water resource management and policy.
 Currently, she is working with Climate Action Network-Latin America (CANLA) on developing a plan to track revisions to the UN’s Warsaw Mechanism on Loss and Damage at this year’s UN Climate Change Conference, COP25.
 She will be attending the conference as a member of CANLA’s delegation.

 Before Yale, Margaret served as a Peace Corps Volunteer in Paraguay, where she worked on community agroforestry projects and on environmental education initiatives.
 During her time in Paraguay, the Guarani Aquifer, the Parana River, and the Pantanal Wetland sparked her interest in transboundary water management and policy.
 Margaret graduated from Sewanee: The University of the South with a Bachelor’s Degree in Environmental Studies in 2016.
 As an undergraduate, she interned at the World Wildlife Fund and the Nature Conservancy and studied abroad in Vietnam, Morocco, Bolivia, and Iceland.